Agricultural Literacy Curriculum Matrix

 Location and climate play a big role in food production.
 California, the nation’s top agricultural state, has a moderate Mediterranean climate and diverse land resources which allow year-round production of many commodities including carrots, lettuce, broccoli, artichokes, and avocados.2 North Dakota’s sub-humid continental climate is perfect for the production of small grains, specifically Spring wheat and Durum (pasta) wheat.3 Florida’s very mild subtropical climate allows Florida to produce 65% of the United States’ citrus production.4

 Once food is grown and harvested, it is transported to other states in the U.S. and other countries.
 States that don’t have the proper climate or soil to grow specific fruits, vegetables, or crops benefit from the transportation of produce grown in other areas.
-Food can be transported in a variety of ways including trucks, airplanes, or boats.
-Refer to the lesson By Land, Air, or Sea to explore activities that help students discover how commodities are transported from producers to consumers.
+Food can be transported in a variety of ways including trucks, trains, airplanes, or ships.
+Refer to the lesson

 All of the food we eat travels through a commodity chain.
 Growing, harvesting, transporting, processing, and consuming are all distinct links in the chain.
 The complexity of the commodity chain depends on the presence or absence of these procedures.
 Eating fresh produce from your garden creates a shorter commodity chain because it takes less time and resources to grow and transport homegrown produce.
 Eating California-grown produce in the Midwest creates a longer commodity chain because of the labor and resources used to grow, harvest, process, and transport commodities across the United States.